MadsAndersens/CABIChallenge/README.md

  ## Question 1

  ### Sub question 1
- Avg. resolution time is 1 month and 8 days (rounded down to days)
+ Avg. resolution time is 1 month and 8 days (rounded down to days).

+ I added the following boxplot to display the distribution of the resolve time in days, since the avg. does not quite communicate the variations that can be expected.
  ![Alt text](Figures/CloseTimeDist.png)

  ### Sub question 2